Ranxin2023/LLM_Evaluation/README.md

 Formula:
 **F1 Score = 2 * (Precision * Recall) / (Precision + Recall)**

-- Perplexity:
+- **Perplexity**:
 Perplexity is a measure of how well a probabilistic model predicts a sample.
 For language models, it evaluates how well the model predicts the likelihood of a sequence of words.
 Lower perplexity indicates a better-performing model, as it is more confident in its predictions.

 Formula:
 **Perplexity = exp(-Σ log(probabilities) / N)**
 Where **N** is the total number of words in the sequence.
+- **Response Time**:
-- Response Time: Response time measures how long the model takes to generate a response.
+Response time measures how long the model takes to generate a response.
 It is an important factor in applications where speed and real-time interaction are critical.
 A shorter response time indicates better performance in terms of efficiency.

 ### Visualize the results in a user-friendly dashboard.